An electric car that was built on Greece’s island of Syros in the 1970s was one of the world’s first mass-produced electric cars.

-There have been many arguments regarding the reason why Goulandris decided to produce the car at Syros Island in Greece, including conspiracy theories.
-Thanos Lebesis, then General Manager of Enfield-Neorion, argued that Mr. Goulandris had thought that “the company was owned by Greeks, the car was designed by Greeks, so it should also be produced by Greeks.”
+There have been many arguments regarding the reason why Goulandris decided to produce the car on the island of Syros in Greece, including conspiracy theories.
+Thanos Lebesis, the General Manager of Enfield-Neorion at the time, argued that Mr. Goulandris had thought that “the company was owned by Greeks, the car was designed by Greeks, so it should also be produced by Greeks.”

 The car was considered to have great potential in the early seventies, a time when there was a global oil crisis.

-Production ceased in 1977 because the tax categorization issues with its electric power in Greece made it unprofitable.
+Production ceased in 1977, however, because the tax categorization issues with its electric power in Greece made it unprofitable.

 Performance-wise, it wasn’t too sharp.
-It could do 0-30 mph in 12.5 seconds, its top speed was about 48 mph and its battery range only allowed motorists to go fifty-odd miles— and at a slow speed at that!
+It could do up to thirty miles per hour in less than thirteen seconds.
+Its top speed was about forty-eight miles per hour, and its battery range only allowed motorists to go fifty-odd miles—and that was at a slow speed!